MercersKitchen/Introductory-CS/README.md

 # Introductory-CS
-Android App Development in Synchronous or A-Synchronous Engagement
+Android App Development & Web Promotion in Synchronous or A-Synchronous Engagement

 **Purpose**: laying out an information Webpage or Simple Website, hosted remotely on GitHub & using GitHub as version control and deployment
 - Integration of GitHub, Atom, and Local Browser-rendering (i.e. Chrome) to prototype with HTML and inline CSS